 C = 3

-where self.freq is the carrier frequency, hb and hm are the base station (GW) and node height, respectively.
-All the equations are the same of Section 2.1.
+where self.freq is the carrier frequency, and hb and hm are the base station (GW) and node height, respectively.
+All the equations are the same as in Section 2.1.

-The result of the path loss computation is passed to the Pl variable by the following line of code for the Okumura-Hata model:
+The result of the path loss computation was passed to the Pl variable by the following line of code for the Okumura–Hata model,

-Pl=A+B*(math.log10(distance)-math.log10(1000))+C
+Pl=A+B*(math.log10(distance)-math.log10(1000))+C,

-and by the following one for the 3GPP model:
+and by the following for the 3GPP model: